whyredfire/pixelos-blog/docs/JoinTheTeam/DeviceRequirements.md

 6. On the encryption, the device **MUST** always have the encryption enabled and enforced as per stock.
 This is to ensure the security and privacy of the device's data.

 7. You **MUST** make the kernel sources for the ROM publicly available, unless the OEM does not provide them.
-Prebuilt kernels are **DISCOURAGED**.
+Prebuilt kernels are **DISCOURAGED** for kernel version 5.4 and below.

 8. You **MUST NOT** overclock or do anything that can damage the device.
 This can cause instability and can harm the device.